mikemintz/deme/deme_django/docs/architecture.rst

 * **TrashComment:** A TrashComment is a Comment that is automatically generated whenever an agent trashes an item.
 The commented item is the item that was trashed, and the commented item version number is the latest version number at the time of the trashing.
 It defines no new fields.

 * **UntrashComment:** An UntrashComment is a Comment that is automatically generated whenever an agent untrashes an item.
 The commented item is the item that was trashed, and the commented item version number is the latest version number at the time of the untrashing.
 It defines no new fields.

+* **DestroyComment:** A DestroyComment is a Comment that is automatically generated whenever an agent destroys an item.
+The commented item is the item that was destroyed, and the commented item version number is the latest version number at the time of the destroying.
+It defines no new fields.

 * **AddMemberComment:** An AddMemberComment is a Comment that is automatically generated whenever an item is added to a collection (via a creation or untrashing of a Membership).
 The commented item is the collection, and the commented item version number is the latest version number at the time of the add.
 The ``membership`` field points to the new Membership.